DieterSteinhauser/project_documentation/sphinx/engineering/diodes.rst

 .. figure:: reference/ideal_diode.png
   :align: center

-  Figure 1: Ideal Diode I/V characteristics [1].
+  Ideal Diode I/V characteristics [1].

 Diodes are nonlinear devices that operate as electrical 'check valves' by allowing current flow in one direction and blocking current flow in the other direction.
 An ideal diode would behave as a short circuit when forward biased,